Web developers build central command center

 Why Dave uses Intervals.

-Before Dave discovered Intervals, he tracked tasks and projects on paper and working hours were logged into Excel.
+Before Dave discovered Intervals, his web development project management process required tracking tasks and projects on paper and tracking time in Excel.
 Sound familiar?
 Yeah.
 We went through it too.
 But worse than that was the fact that he had no handle on what everyone else is doing when, and whether he should care.
 Things were getting lost, and I was spending way too much time trying to find them again.
 Lost file equals lost money.
 He knew he needed a way to keep track of it all.
 Somehow.

 We tried Microsoft Project, but it was too big and bulky.
 It had too many features.
 Intervals is designed by people who do similar things as we do, and have similar experiences, so it's a natural fit.
 I think they just get it.
 We rolled out Microsoft Project about a month before the Intervals Beta and were more than happy to try something new.
 Not surprisingly, Intervals stuck.